hyperledger/indy-hipe/text/relationship-protocol/README.md

 A `query_view` message asks another party to describe what it knows about the current state of a relationship.
 The simplest use case for this message is to fetch another party's DID Doc.
-Suppose Alice wants to know Bob thinks of his own state:
+Suppose Alice wants to know how Bob describes his own state (the basic DID resolution operation):

 ```JSON
 {